-- Parks and Recreation: Replace damaged bollards at Centennial Park in Year 1 [\$25,000] and establish a Motakiora/Brook Park Development Plan in Year 3 [\$50,000]. - Investigate options for the Marokopa Holiday Park. - Improve our playgrounds with \$33,000 included for Year 4 for the Mokau Playground. - Ongoing minor renewals at the Waitomo District Library building, Waitomo District Aquatic Centre and Te Kuiti Aerodrome. - Improve accessibility for the Surfer's track at Mokau. - Replace the Les Munro Centre air conditioning unit in Year 1 [\$160,000]. - Replace the boiler at the Waitomo District Aquatic Centre and undertake pool resurfacing in Year 3 [\$58,000]. - Ongoing minor renewals for Public Toilets. - Ongoing minor renewals for CCTV Cameras. - accessway for the Te Kuiti Cemetery extension in 2021/2022 [\$40,000]. - facilities at Waitomo Caves Village. - Development of a Walking and Cycling Strategy.
+- Parks and Recreation: Replace damaged bollards at Centennial Park in Year 1 [\$25,000] and establish a Motakiora/Brook Park Development Plan in Year 3 [\$50,000]. - Investigate options for the Marokopa Holiday Park. - Improve our playgrounds with \$33,000 included for Year 4 for the Mokau Playground. - Ongoing minor renewals at the Waitomo District Library building, Waitomo District Aquatic Centre and Te Kuiti Aerodrome. - Improve accessibility for the Surfer's track at Mokau. - Replace the Les Munro Centre air conditioning unit in Year 1 [\$160,000]. - Replace the boiler at the Waitomo District Aquatic Centre and undertake pool resurfacing in Year 3 [\$58,000]. - Ongoing minor renewals for Public Toilets. - Ongoing minor renewals for CCTV Cameras. - Public Facilities: Construct the accessway for the Te Kuiti Cemetery extension in 2021/2022 [\$40,000]. - Investigate public access to toilet facilities at Waitomo Caves Village. - Development of a Walking and Cycling Strategy.